From The Starting Line

 Where it falters

 The one thing that really fell flat for me in F9, unfortunately, was the comedy.
-It's never been a strong suit for it, but previously the comedy in these movies has been (at least compared to the action) subtler.
+Comedy has never been a strong suit for the Fast Saga, but previously the comedy in these movies has been (at least compared to the action) subtler.
 In F9, almost every joke is at the expense of a character—typically Roman—rather than being clever or letting us laugh with the characters.

 The jokes feel written by committee, with most chances for a really clever laugh lost for the lowest hanging fruit.
 It’s a disappointment that lets down several scenes that could have been incredible without a shoehorned laugh.